prometheus/client_python/README.md

   pass
 ```

-A Gauge can also take it's value from a callback:
+A Gauge can also take its value from a callback:

 ```python
 d = Gauge('data_objects', 'Number of objects')